A Ghost Story for Samhainn

-In his notes, Ravichandra knows what Calder is not quite saying.
+In his notes, Ravichandra notes what Calder is not quite saying.

 Calder opened the doors and walked out into the darkness.
 He began striding towards the creature in the murk of the trees.
 The closer he got to it, the faster he walked, as if increasing proximity created an increasing desire to get the horrible task over with.
+He almost imagined shells and bodies falling around him.
 As much as he wanted to catch his quarry, he found himself wishing just as strongly that it would bolt.
 The idea of actually coming upon the thing made him sick with fear.
 But it stayed where it was, watching his approach.
-He legs pumped away almost of their own accord, as they had many times in combat.
+His legs pumped away almost of their own accord, as they had many times in combat.
 He broke into a run, and began to shout.
-At almost the last moment, the creature turned tail - he swears he saw its meagre, wire-like tail whipping the air as it spun - and disappeared into the spinney.
+At almost the last moment, the creature turned tail – he swears he saw its meagre, wire-like tail whipping the air as it span around – and disappeared into the spinney.
 By the time he got there, it was gone.

 “He was standing by the window,” Calder told Ravichandra.
 “He was watching me.”